Joe Walsh Biography (Wikipedia)

-Joseph Fidler "Joe" Walsh (born November 20, 1947) is an American musician, singer-songwriter, multi-instrumentalist, record producer, and actor.
-He has previously been a member of two commercially successful bands: Barnstorm and the Eagles.
-In the late 1960s, he was also a member of the critically acclaimed band, James Gang.
-He has also experienced success both as a solo artist and prolific session musician.
-Walsh is ranked at the Number 54 spot in the Rolling Stone magazine's "100 Greatest Guitarists of All Time."
+Joseph Fidler "Joe" Walsh (born November 20, 1947) is an American singer-songwriter, composer, multi-instrumentalist and record producer.
+In a career spanning more than 40 years, Walsh has been a member of five successful rock bands: James Gang, Barnstorm, the Eagles, The Party Boys, and Ringo Starr & His All-Starr Band.
+In the 1990s, he was also a member of the short-lived supergroup The Best.
+He has also experienced success both as a solo artist and prolific session musician, being featured on a wide array of other artists' recordings.
+In 2011, Rolling Stone placed Walsh at the number 54 spot on its list of "100 Greatest Guitarists of All Time."